jdoleary/Spellmasons/docs/Marketing.md

     - show what makes the game unique **Show spells cast in different order**
     - Subtly look high quality and high value with lots of gameplay
     - Add a buy embed at the bottom of the "Read more" just like RogueLegacy2 does
+- Short description
+    - Be very specific not generic
+        - no: go on missions
+        - yes: sneak into an embassy in london